Entry Package

 Any Digital work done for charities or nonprofits should ONLY be entered in the Public Service category.

-If this single also aired on TV it is not eligible in this Digital category, and should be entered in Film.
-Any Digital work done for charities or nonprofits should ONLY be entered in the Public Service category.
+Online Video Single: Any video created specifically for online.
+If this entry also aired on TV it is not eligible in this Digital/Online category, and should be entered in Film/TV/Broadcast.

-If this single also aired on TV it is not eligible in this Digital category, and should be entered in Film.
-Any Digital work done for charities or nonprofits should ONLY be entered in the Public Service category.
+Online Video Campaign: Any video campaign created specifically for online.
+If this entry also aired on TV it is not eligible in this Digital/Online category, and should be entered in Film/TV/Broadcast.

 Social Media: Any campaign using social media platforms to drive, enhance or spread awareness to a brand.
 Includes the use of influencers.